goldenplanetdk/api-example/example/filters.md

 # Filters

-Comparison operators are in FIQL notation and some of them has an alternative syntax as well:
+Comparison operators are in FIQL notation and some of them have an alternative syntax as well:

 Equal to: ==